 He became one with the area and the local Bedouin tribes, and he spent a considerable amount of time living in the area which is today known as Wadi Rum, a protected area of the desert in Southern Jordan.
 In manuscripts which were written by Lawrence himself, he makes mention of the surroundings in the desert, and he writes about a natural spring which has since been named Lawrence’s Spring.

 He would climb up the hill after returning to their camp, and relax in the cool water that flowed from a crevice in the rocks.
 Although only a few square meters in size, the immediate area around the spring was akin to a mini oasis, with lush green vegetation fed by the cool waters of Lawrence’s Spring.

 Today, some tour operators promise visitors the exact same sort of experience, but in truth, you might only find a stagnant pool of water when visiting Lawrence’s Spring.
 Nonetheless, with so much history, it is definitely one of the must-see Jordan tourist attractions.

 The best way to visit Lawrence’s Spring is by means of a Wadi Rum tour.
 Tours can be arranged through your local tour operator before you even arrive in Jordan; they can be booked through most hotels in Jordan, or you could even make your own way to the Wadi Rum visitor center and then arrange for accommodation and a guide.

 Whatever you decide to do, there’s a lot more to see in Wadi Rum than just Lawrence’s Spring.
 The desert alone is an amazing attraction, and it’s made even better by the locals you inevitably meet.
-Expect friendliness like you’ve never seen it before, and expect to be served with real authentic Bedouin food since virtually all local accommodation includes free breakfast and dinner.
+Expect friendliness like you’ve never seen it before, and expect to be served with real authentic Bedouin food since virtually all local accommodation includes breakfast and dinner.

 The Rose City Of Petra